xd009642/xd-tts/slides/vocoding.typ

   - In the frequency domain we have magnitude and phase information
   - Magnitude is easier to learn
-  - Spectrogram generating techniques normally generate amplitude not phase
+  - Spectrogram generating techniques normally generate magnitude not phase
   - We can get the parameters for vocoding from the Tacotron2 repo ]